sengokudaikon/vscode-aider/README.md

 - This extension is a fork of [Matt Flower](https://github.com/mattflower)'s extension

 For more information on using Aider, visit the [Aider documentation](https://aider.chat/docs/).

-## Contributing

-Contributions to the VSCode Aider Extension are welcome!
-Please refer to the project's GitHub repository for guidelines on how to contribute.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.